Elegant trogon: Taxonomy

 BirdLife International and Handbook of the Birds of the World consider T. e. ambiguus to be its own species, as Trogon ambiguus, with Trogon elegans sensu stricto being the Central American population.
 The IUCN Red List follows this taxonomy, but Avibase and Clements do not.

+Phylogenetic research suggests a monophyly with T. rufus, T. mexicanus, T. personatus, T. aurantiiventris, and T. collaris.
+The distribution of their ancestors was restricted to the new world.
+However, the presence of trogons in the old world has led to debate on their true origin, which remains unknown to this day.